Ethical Issue: What the Georgia Bar Says about Pre-Settlement Funding

 No. Rule 1.8(e) of the State Bar clearly explains the limitations placed on attorneys when it comes to loaning money to a client.
 Lawyers can’t provide financial assistance to their clients, except that they can advance court costs and litigation expenses, making the repayment of those costs contingent on the case’s outcome.
 An attorney can also pay the court costs and fees on behalf of the client, if the client is unable to cover the costs him or herself.
 In order for a fee to be contingent, the agreement must be in writing and needs to state the way that fee is determined, including the percentage paid to the attorney after settlement as well as any other expenses that need to be paid.

-If a client needs cash, the attorney should suggest pre-settlement funding, offered by companies such as Cherokee Funding, to pay for their life needs while awaiting the results of a trial.
+If a client needs cash, the attorney should suggest pre-settlement funding, offered by companies such as Gain, to pay for their life needs while awaiting the results of a trial.

 Funding Can’t Affect Attorney-Client Relationship